 Acoustic Noise and Signals Test

-The acoustic noise and signals testing applies to all equipment intended for installation in wheelhouses and bridge wings.
-This acoustic test measures the acoustic noise generated by equipment which contributes to background noise level to check that it does not interfere with communication or audible warnings.
-The test also measures the signal alarm level generated by an equipment.
+The acoustic noise and signals testing apply to all equipment intended for installation in wheelhouses and bridge wings.
+This acoustic test measures the acoustic noise generated by equipment that contributes to the background noise level to check that it does not interfere with communication or audible warnings.
+The test also measures the signal alarm level generated by the equipment.

 Compass Safe Distance Test